gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

 ## Advantages of running as a schedule-based Azure Function

-This code uses an Azure Functions `TimerTrigger`, which makes it easy to execute functions on a schedule.
+This code uses an Azure Function `TimerTrigger`, which makes it easy to execute functions on a schedule.

 - __Before__: A scheduled task that would run on a physical machine at a fixed time or the next time it was started.
 I.e. single point of failure.
 - __After__: Serverless i.e. no infrastructure dependency.